mlsgrnt/musr/README.md

 `pip install -r requirements.txt`

 If the database is empty, some errors will appear.
-To fix this, run the migrations, and run the population script:
+To fix this, run database migrations, and run the population script:

 ```
+python musr_project/manage.py makemigrations
 python musr_project/manage.py migrate
 python musr_project/populate_musr.py
 ```